Consultation: | FYEG General Assembly 2024 |

 fee the next year).

-membership fee that is stable from year to year, instead of having to revise how
+that is stable from year to year, instead of having to revise how much is spent

-Importantly, we strongly support the idea that bigger member organisations
+Importantly, we strongly supportthe idea that bigger member organizations should

-should pay a higher membership fee.
-We also believe that the total level of
+pay a higher membership fee.
+We also believe that the total level of FYEGs

 level.
 However, the purpose of this proposal is that the fee shouldn’t vary too